 the oboe (though none of them very well).
 During most of my waking hours, I'm either listening to music, playing it or humming it.

 Because music is so important to me, I've posted songs throughout this website to give you a better feel for the areas I visited.
 You never know

 what you're going to get, so click around and look for the music.
-Here's a brief sample of what you can listen to:
+Here's a sample of what you'll hear: